CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 contract increases the free slots on the contract as well (based on the tx result).
 Check [workflow](#allocate-ticket) for more details.

-##### Manual ticket allocation

-The admin can update free slots for the tickets manually by calling the contract.
-That process is a backup process for the initial version of the bridge, for the cases of XRPL errors during the ticket allocation.

 #### Tokens sending

 ##### Sending of tokens from XRPL